-At Croxby, we understand that pupils must be provided with an education that prepares them for the opportunities, responsibilities and experiences of adult life.
-A key part of this relates to relationships education, which must be delivered to every primary-aged pupil.
-We understand our responsibility to deliver a high-quality, age-appropriate and evidence-based relationships, sex and health curriculum for all our pupils.
-This policy sets out the framework for our relationships, sex and health curriculum, providing clarity on how it is informed, organised and delivered.
+At Croxby, we recognise the importance of providing pupils with an education that equips them for the opportunities, responsibilities, and experiences of adult life.
+A key element of this is Relationships and Health Education (RHE), which is compulsory for every primary-aged pupil.
+We acknowledge our responsibility to deliver a high-quality, age-appropriate, and evidence-based RHE curriculum for all students.
+This policy outlines the framework for our RHE curriculum, ensuring clarity on how it is developed, organised, and delivered.
+At Croxby, we provide a comprehensive approach that prepares pupils to understand healthy relationships, emotional well-being, and personal safety, both now and in the future.